 Working at a COVID-19 unit is dangerous.
 More than 1,000 American doctors and nurses have died from the disease.
 Data about the number of medical workers sickened by COVID-19 is incomplete, but the Center for Disease Control estimated in August that the 120,000 cases reported to the agency was likely a fraction of the true number.
 Delucchi said she knows her mission is perilous and takes meticulous precautions not to accidentally spread the virus.

 If only the rest of society were so conscientious.

 Social media drains her, she said, because it is rife with images of thoughtless Americans behaving recklessly.
-Scrolling though her feed unleashes a depressing scroll of people partying obliviously, or people partying obliviously, not wearing masks or incorrectly wearing masks under their noses.
-It is frustrating for exhausted health care workers to watch this cavalcade of carelessness and cavalcade of carelessness and callous, Delucchi said, when they spend most of their waking hours trying to keep people alive or watching them suffocate to death as the virus fills their lungs with fluids.
-Young people are not exempt from COVID-19 despite fallacious social media mergene shearing Tones and media messages, she said.
-Teens and twenty-somethings also die horribly from the coronavirus, she warned She has seen it.
+Scrolling though her feed unleashes a depressing stream of people partying obliviously, not wearing masks or incorrectly wearing masks under their noses.

+It is frustrating for exhausted health care workers to watch this cavalcade of carelessness and callous, Delucchi said, when they spend most of their waking hours trying to keep people alive or watching them suffocate to death as the virus fills their lungs with fluids.
+Young people are not exempt from COVID-19 despite fallacious social media messages, she said.
+Teens and twenty-somethings also die horribly from the coronavirus, she warned.
+She has seen it.

-"I don't want that for those people and I don't want that for those people and I don't want people to pass it on to someone who maybe won't fare as well," she said.
+"I don't want that for those people and I don't want people to pass it on to someone who maybe won't fare as well," she said.